ScaryPoppins/shelfie1/README.md

 Once you have completed all the functionality of your application you are ready to set up your server to server the front end files
 * Run `npm run build`
 * Use express.static to serve the build from your server.

-## Competencies
-You added four more big competencies!

-"Student can add ReactRouter to their code base (HashRouter)" </br>
-"Student can add ReactRouter to their code base (Route, Switch, component)" </br>
-"Student can add ReactRouter to their code base (Link)" </br>
-"Student can add ReactRouter to their code base (match object)" </br>
-"Student can create Node servers using the Express package (Serving static files)" </br>

 <b>Congratulations!
 You've completed 30 competencies and built your first full-stack application!</b>